Oakland Cemetery

 - Dogs on leashes are welcome.
 Please clean up after your pets and do not allow them on the monuments.

-When is Historic Oakland Cemetery open?
+When is Historic Oakland Cemetery Open?

 Historic Oakland Cemetery is a public park and is open from dawn until dusk 365 days a year.

-How much does it cost to visit Historic Oakland Cemetery?
+How Much Does it Cost to Visit Historic Oakland Cemetery?

 Admission to Oakland Cemetery is free.

-Where is Historic Oakland Cemetery located?
+Where is Historic Oakland Cemetery Located?

-Historic Oakland Cemetery is located less than a mile from Downtown Atlanta at:
+Historic Oakland Cemetery is located less than a mile from downtown Atlanta at:

-248 Oakland Ave SE
+248 Oakland Av.
+SE

 Atlanta, Ga.
 30312